prof79/fansly-downloader-ng/README.md

 ⚠️ Due to a [hashing bug](../../issues/13) duplicate videos might be downloaded if a creator re-posts a lot.
 Downloaded videos will have to be renamed in a future version when video hashing is perfected.

-### v0.9.2 2024-03-19
+### v0.9.3 2024-03-19

 Be warned, Fansly may ban you using this!
+If you get errors be careful not to challenge your luck/try too often.

-I've made the `_checkKey` configurable but don't expect this to work any more - it feels they have done more like invalidating (changing) authorization tokens and I'm probably be done with this and unsubscribe from my paid creators and I suggest you do the same.
+Well, stupid me, being overworked and tired, forgot to put an essential function call in after successful testing was complete!

-Fansly totally lacks imagination of legit use cases like using VR where a proper media player experience requires a local library.
+Seems to work again, for now - I hope ...

 For more details and history see: **[Release Notes](ReleaseNotes.md)**